- DNP Curriculum

 A Doctor of Nursing practice allows nurse leaders with master's degrees to develop skills and expertise that result in improved patient outcomes and the transformation of nursing practice and health care systems and organizations.

-Boise State’s CCNE accredited Doctor of Nursing Practice offers an enriching DNP curriculum.
-Through taking advanced doctoral courses and developing a culminating project, students enhance their knowledge, expertise and leadership skills.
+Boise State’s CCNE accredited Doctor of Nursing Practice in Leadership offers an enriching curriculum to enhance a nurse leader’s knowledge, expertise and leadership skills.
 Graduates are prepared to assess and transform practice environments, to lead change, and to enhance the quality of health care delivery systems in the context of the organizational culture and inter-professional collaboration.

-Courses are offered online to maximize flexibility while three, on-campus Executive Sessions (2-3 days each) provide the opportunity for valuable face-to-face interaction with peers, faculty, and staff.
+Courses are offered online to maximize flexibility while four, on-campus Executive Sessions (two days each) provide the opportunity for valuable face-to-face interaction with peers, faculty, and staff.

 Scholarly Projects are developed with the assistance of a faculty advisor.
 Project proposals and results are presented in person during Executive Sessions on the Boise State campus.
 View examples of Scholarly Projects.